Atlantic Immigration Program (AIP) [R204(c) – C18] - Agreements or arrangements – International Mobility Program

 Applicants other than those applying as a recent graduate

-Applicants, other than those applying as a recent graduate, must demonstrate they have 1 of the following educational credentials:
+Applicants other than those applying as recent graduates must demonstrate they have 1 of the following educational credentials.

-- a minimum of a Canadian 1-year post-secondary credential, or the foreign equivalent with an ECA, where the job offer is in the NOC type 0 or skill level A
+- a Canadian 1-year post-secondary credential, or the foreign equivalent with an educational credential assessment (ECA), where the job offer is NOC type 0 or NOC skill level A or B, or

-- a minimum of a Canadian high school certificate, or the foreign equivalent with an ECA, where the job offer is in the NOC skill level B or C
+- a Canadian high school certificate, or the foreign equivalent with an ECA, where the job offer is NOC skill level B or C.

 Note: Foreign credentials must be supported by an ECA report from an agency approved by IRCC if the program of study was completed outside of Canada.
-The assessment must be less than 5 years old.
+The assessment must be less than 5 years old, unless the candidate has already submitted a complete permanent resident application under the AIP with a valid ECA at the time of permanent residence submission.

 Important: Equivalency assessments will include an assessment by the designated organization of the authenticity of the applicant’s completed foreign educational credentials.
 This assessment provided by the designated organization is not conclusive evidence of the authenticity of the foreign educational credentials.